renzon/poc-python-decorator/README.md

-Unrestricted params        | Yes                              | No, can't define var args and general classes Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes
+Unrestricted params        | Yes                              | No, can't define var args and general classes Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes Keep target integrety      | No, need fix with wraps          | Yes
 # of methods \*            | | 10
 Lines of Code \*\*         | | 187